Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Master of Juju

-When you choose this specialization at 2nd level, you learn how to magically brew your spells into special concoctions.
-You gain proficiency with alchemist’s supplies.
-In addition, when you finish a long rest and have your alchemist's supplies available, you can create a concoction containing the power of one of your spells.
-When creating a concoction, you select one spell you know that targets only one creature (you don't need to have it prepared) and store it into a bottle.
-If the spell requires the caster to choose its application when casting, like with for example *enlarge/reduce*, you makes this choice when you create the concoction.
-The concoction go bad at the end of your next long rest or after 24 hours, whichever comes first, at which point it is rendered useless and harmless.
-When reaching 6th level you can create up to two concoctions and at 14th level you can create up to three concoctions.
-The concoctions you create can not have their combined spell level surpass your proficiency bonus.

-You can also create a concoction by spending 10 minutes and paying Faith Points as if you were creating a spell slot of the same spell level as the spell stored in the concoction.

-A creature can use an action to consume a concoction, and it is considered the target of the spell.
-If a save is required, it is made versus your spell save DC.
-If the spell requires concentration, the creature must concentrate.
+When you choose this specialization at 2nd level, you gain proficiency with alchemist's supplies.

+In addition, whenever you finish a long rest, you can magically produce one or more juju concoctions with alchemist's supplies.
+Choose a number of your priest spells (you don't need to have them prepared) with combined spell levels less than or equal to your proficiency bonus (you can choose the same spell more than once).
+Each spell must target only one creature, and if a spell's effect requires a choice when cast (for example with the *enlarge/reduce* spell), you make this choice when you brew the concoction.
+As an action, a creature can drink one of these concoctions or administer it to another creature within 5 feet, which must be willing or incapacitated.
+The drinker is immediately affected by the brewed spell (and is considered the target of the spell), using your spellcasting modifier.
+If the spell requires concentration, the drinker must concentrate.

+You can brew additional juju concoctions with alchemist's supplies and 10 minutes of effort.
+Each additional juju concoction costs a number of faith points equal to the cost of creating a spell slot of the brewed spell's level, listed in the Creating Spell Slots table of the priest class description.

+Any concoction you create with this feature lasts until it is drunk or until the end of your next long rest.

 #### Ask da Spirits

 Also at 2nd level, you learn how to glean knowledge from surrounding spirits.
-You gain proficiency in the Religion skill, and when making an Intelligence ability check, you can instead make a Charisma (Religion) ability check.
+You gain proficiency in the Religion skill, and when making an Intelligence check, you can instead make a Charisma (Religion) check.
 Once you use this feature, you can't use it again until you finish a short or long rest.

 <img src='https://www.gmbinder.com/images/G4NrfMF.jpg' style='position:absolute; top:0px; right:-350px; width:1100px' />
 <img src='https://www.gmbinder.com/images/ohZghLL.png' style='position:absolute; top:0px; right:0px; width:900px; transform:rotate(0deg)scalex(-1);filter:opacity(100%);' />